curtispuetz/pypp-docs/docs/cli_usage.md

 pypp do transpile format
 ```

-At this point you will have a CMake project in the `cpp` directory that you can use.
-You can do usual cmake commands to build your project.
-There is also a `pypp` command to help you build the cmake project if that works for your situation:
+At this point, you will have a CMake project in the `cpp` directory that you can use.
+You can do the usual CMake commands to build your project.
+There is also a `pypp` command to help you build the CMake project if that works for your situation:

 ```console
 pypp do build